umarfadhil/ayanaon-app/README.md

 Release updates are listed from the most recent version to the earliest.

+### What's New in v2.3.0
+- **Manage Pins:** Add Kelola Pin tab to manage pins (update information, add photos, relocate pin, remove, etc.) for admin.
+- **Business Metrics:** Add Business Metrics tab to control the web-app performances and gain insights for future developments.
+- **Dashboard Embed:** MongoDB Charts dashboard is embedded in the metrics view with secured password loading via backend.

 ### What's New in v2.2.10
 - **Cleaner Pin Cards:** Pins without date info now skip the Mulai/Selesai meta cards so only relevant details show in the list.